gramineproject/contrib/Curated-Apps/workloads/mysql/README.md

    sudo apt-get -y install mysql-client
    ```

-   Connect client to the MySQL server created using test confidential compute image using command:
+   Connect the client to the test MySQL server created at step 4:
    ```sh
    mysql -h 127.0.0.0 -uroot
    ```